iamericfletcher/awesome-r-learning-resources/readme.md

 - [Statistics Globe](https://statisticsglobe.com/) - Joachim Schork started this platform to share his statistical know-how and to improve his own statistical skills by discussing with other statisticians and programmers.

 ### Books

-> Books that help strengthen your skills and understanding of the R programming language.

 - [A Sufficient Introduction to R](https://dereksonderegger.github.io/570L/) - This book is intended to guide people that are completely new to programming along a path towards a useful skill level using R. Author: Derek L. Sonderegger.
 - [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf) - This book provides an introduction to statistical learning methods.
 Authors: Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.